mgutz/dat/README.md

     QueryStruct(&post)
 ```

-Use Blacklists and Whitelists to control which record columns get
+Use `Blacklist` and `Whitelist` to control which record columns get
 inserted.

 ```go